dkalintsev/Brocade/vADC/CloudFormation/Templates/Variants-and-experimental/Configured-by-Puppet/README.md

 - Template doesn't add a license key or link your cluster to a Services Director.

-- I've only really tested with vADC version 11.0.
+- Tested with vADC version 11.0 and 11.1.
 Please let me know if you hit problems.

 ## How to use